Missing Values Handling for Machine Learning Portfolios: The Structure and Origins of Missing Predictor Data

-Our predictors data begins with the March 2022 release of the CZ dataset.
-This dataset contains 207 cross-sectional predictors published in academic journals.
+Our predictors data begins with the August 2023 release of the CZ dataset.
+This release contains 212 cross-sectional predictors published in academic journals.
+We merge this data with CRSP and keep only common stocks (SHRCD 10, 11, or 12) listed on the NYSE, NYSE MKT, or NASDAQ (EXCHCD 1, 2, 3, or 31, 32, 33).
+This ensures that the missing data problems we study apply to widely-studied common stocks, and do not occur because of the rise of ETFs or other more exotic securities.
+The screens we use follow \citet{banz1981relationship}, \citet{fama1992cross}, and \citet{bali2016empirical} among others.\footnote{Previous versions of this paper did not apply these screens.
+We thank Jun Kyung Auh for pointing out this issue.}

-We drop the 35 discrete predictors because the missing values in this subset are closely related to the interpretation of these predictors by CZ.
+We drop the 33 discrete predictors because the missing values in this subset are closely related to the interpretation of these predictors by CZ.
 Many of these predictors draw on event studies (e.g. exchange switch), which CZ interpret as a binary firm characteristic (following \citet{mclean2016does}).
 Others are based on double-sorts (e.g. analyst recommendation and short interest).
 In both cases, CZ use missing values for any stocks that belong in neither the long or short portfolio, though there are other ways to interpret these studies.

-We drop an additional 15 predictors because they have months with fewer than 2 observations in the 1985-2022 sample.
+We drop an additional 20 predictors because they have months with fewer than 2 stock observations in the 1985-2021 sample.
+18 of these predictors use data that does not begin until after 1985.
+The remaining predictors are junk stock momentum (Mom6mJunk) and firm age - momentum (FirmAgeMom), which have small gaps in recent years.

 This screen ensures the predictor data is relatively well-behaved and avoids the use of special techniques to handle predictor-months with no data.

-Last, we keep only the 125 predictors with the most observations in 1985.
-This last screen is required to keep the EM algorithm tractable.
-This excludes predictors that focus on very specialized subsets of stocks.
-For example, it excludes institutional ownership among high short interest stocks which uses only stocks in the top 1\% of short interest.
-It also excludes R\&D ability, which uses only stock-months with enough historical R\&D data to fit a model of R\&D productivity.

-The final list includes not only predictors based on CRSP and Compustat, but predictors that use IBES analyst forecast data.
+The final 159 predictors includes not only those based on CRSP and Compustat, but also predictors that use IBES analyst forecast data.
 This inclusion is important, as analyst forecasts may offer a distinct dimension of predictability.
-Unfortunately, it excludes option-based predictors, as option prices are not well-observed until the 1990s.
+Unfortunately, it excludes option-based predictors, as option prices are not observed until the 1990s.